eskres/react-showcase/README.md

 ---
 ## Future Improvements
 In the future I would like to refactor the project into TypeScript and collaborate with a UI/UX designer to move away from Bootstrap and have the entire project use custom CSS styling.

 ---
+## 2026 Changes

+Re-deploying this project in 2026 I wanted to address potential security issues, update the dependencies, and bring the deployment up to a standard I would be comfortable hosting on my server.
+Below is a summary of the changes made.

+- **Dependency updates** — Reviewed and updated all dependencies.

+- **Removed unused files** — Removed unused files that were left over from create-react-app.

+- **Self-hosted fonts** — Replaced Google Fonts CDN dependency with a locally hosted copy of Poppins.

+- **General tidying** — Fixed typos, replaced the use of index keys in the calculator keypad and moved the testing libraries into `devDependencies`.

+- **Security improvements** — Added a Content Security Policy with security headers handled by Traefik.

+- **Docker deployment** — Migrated the project to a Docker container behind a Traefik reverse proxy.

+---